pocofrosty/pocofrosty.github.io/content/projects/index.md

 {{< details summary="Understanding Generating Functions (Spring 2023)" class="DRP">}}
 **Mentor:** Xinxuan (Jennifer) Zhang

 **Description:** The goal of this project is to see the widespread use of generating functions in counting particularly difficult sequences that may not have a closed form.
 In many cases, the generating functions captures a lot of information.
-We will begin the semester by studying general combinatorial principles and tools using "The Art of Counting" by Bruce Sagan.
+We will begin the semester by studying general combinatorial principles and tools using [The Art of Counting](https://users.math.msu.edu/users/bsagan/Books/Aoc/final.pdf) by Bruce Sagan.
 Afterwards, we will focus more on generating functions and specific examples of their use in combinatorics, such as rook polynomials.
 We seek to understand generating functions more rigorously and how to manipulate them.
-After a few chapters, we will switch to select sections of Enumerative Combinatorics, Vol. 1 by Richard Stanley.
+After a few chapters, we will switch to select sections of [Enumerative Combinatorics, Vol. 1](https://www.ms.uky.edu/~sohum/putnam/enu_comb_stanley.pdf) by Richard Stanley.

 **Presentation:** [Generating Functions](DRP-files/an%20introduction%20to%20generating%20functions.pdf)
 {{< /details >}}